aws-samples/crypto-ai-agents-with-amazon-bedrock/README.md

 cp .env.sample .env
 ```

-Update `.env` with the appropriate values, including the AWS `ACCOUNT_ID`.
+Update `.env` with the appropriate values, including the AWS `ACCOUNT_ID` and `BLOCKCHAIN_RPC_URL`.

-The solution defaults to using Polygon mainnet and accesses it via Amazon Managed Blockchain.
-If you want to use a different EVM-compatible network, specify the RPC endpoint in the `BLOCKCHAIN_RPC_URL` variable in the `.env`.
+You will need to provide a blockchain RPC endpoint in the `BLOCKCHAIN_RPC_URL` variable.
+This can be from any provider such as [Alchemy](https://www.alchemy.com/), [Infura](https://www.infura.io/), or [QuickNode](https://www.quicknode.com/).
+The solution is configured for Polygon mainnet by default, but you can use any EVM-compatible network.

 (Optional) If you want your agent to query current cryptocurrency prices, you will need to obtain a [CoinGecko API key](https://www.coingecko.com/en/developers/dashboard)